Last Updated on 2026年5月8日 by wallzhihu

 Your privacy deserves better than a half-assed toggle.
 Let’s fix that. 🚀

-(Next: The 3 Types of Kill Switch in 2026 – and which ones actually work)
+(Next: The 3 Types of Kill Switch – and which ones actually work)

 What a VPN Kill Switch Actually Is (And Why 90 % of People Get It Wrong)